dsc-courses/dsc10-2025-su/syllabus.md

 from Gradescope to verify that your submission was successful.
 Save this email until you receive your grade on the assignment, in case of any issues with your submission.

+**Assignments may be submitted up to 2 days late, with a 5% penalty per day** (e.g. a submission 1 day late is capped at 95%, 2 days late at 90%).
+Submissions more than 2 days late will not be accepted without an approved extension.

 Extension requests will be granted on a case-by-case basis; please [email Sam directly](mailto:sac003@ucsd.edu) (sac003@ucsd.edu) as soon as possible once you know that you may need an extension.
 The earlier we know that